Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 but the caller's transaction will not be affected;
 if the callee throws an exception and the caller does not catch it, both the callee's and caller's transactions will be rolled back.
-* Supports: If a transaction already exists, the method will run within that transaction;
+* `Supports`: If a transaction already exists, the method will run within that transaction;
 otherwise, it will run without a transaction.
-* Mandatory: If a transaction already exists, the method will run within that transaction;
+* `Mandatory`: If a transaction already exists, the method will run within that transaction;
 Otherwise, an exception will be thrown.
-* Not Supported: If a transaction already exists, it will be suspended, and the method will run without a transaction.
+* `Not Supported`: If a transaction already exists, it will be suspended, and the method will run without a transaction.
-* Never: If a transaction already exists, an exception will be thrown;
+* `Never`: If a transaction already exists, an exception will be thrown;